As a hiring manager, you play an important role in preparing your new employee to join the RRU community.

 One week before the new employee's start date, complete these tasks:

-• Confirmation of start
+- Confirmation of start

 Get in touch with your employee to confirm their start date, time and location.
-Provide information about parking and the office dress code.
+Provide information about parking and the office dress code. - Work station set-up

 Set up your new employee's office workstation with furniture and basic office supplies.
-Ask for help moving or requesting furniture from the inventory purchasing coordinator.
+Ask for help moving or requesting furniture from the inventory purchasing coordinator. - Set up for sustainability

-Contact Guest Services to get new blue and green bins.
+Contact Guest Services to get new blue and green bins. - Set up for orientation

-Create a departmental orientation schedule and put together your department's orientation package, if applicable.
+Create a departmental orientation schedule and put together your department's orientation package, if applicable. - Computer set-up

-Make sure your new employee's computer has access to the software they need and electronic files.
-Get support with hardware or software requests.
+Make sure your new employee's computer has access to the software they need according to the Provisioning Form you submitted.
+Get support with hardware or software requests. - Get ready to communicate

-Add your employee to the departmental email distribution list in Outlook.
+Add your employee to the departmental email distribution list in Outlook. - Set up phone

 Connect with Computer Services to make sure your employee's phone is programmed with their name and an extension number is assigned.
-Make sure your new employee has a telephone user package.
+Make sure your new employee has a telephone user package. - Shout it from the rooftops

 Spread the word about your new employee: send out a departmental email and post a welcome message on Crossroads.